CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/testing/web_platform_tests.md

 ecosystem-infra@chromium.org before following the process below for adding a new test-only API:

- 1. Create a full list of `*.mojom.js` files that you need, including all dependencies. `mojo_bindings.js` loads dependencies recursively by default, so you can check the network panel of DevTools to see the full list of dependencies it loads.
+ 1. Create a full list of `*.mojom.m.js` files that you need, including all dependencies.
+Generated modules load dependencies recursively by default, so you can check the network panel of DevTools to see the full list of dependencies it loads.
  2. Check [FILES.cfg](../../chrome/tools/build/linux/FILES.cfg) and add any
-    missing `*.mojom.js` files to the `mojojs.zip` archive.
+    missing `*.mojom.m.js` files to the `mojojs.zip` archive.
 Globs are supported in `filename`.
 Do not copy Mojom bindings into WPT.
  3. Meanwhile in Chromium, you can create a helper for your WPT tests to do browser-specific setup using [test-only-api.js](../../third_party/blink/web_tests/external/wpt/resources/test-only-api.js).